2i2c-org/team-compass/projects/managed-hubs/incidents.md

 7. **Communicate when the incident is resolved**.
 When we believe the incident is resolved, communicate with the Community Representative that things should be back to normal.
 Mark the FreshDesk ticket as {guilabel}`Resolved`.
 8. **Fill in the {term}`Incident Report`**.
 The Incident Commander should do this in partnership with the Incident Response Team.
-Use the messages in the slack channel to gather information about what happened when.
+We use PagerDuty's [postmortem](https://support.pagerduty.com/docs/postmortems) functionality to create the incident report.
+This allows us to easily incorporate notes and slack messages sent to pagerduty during the course of the incident, drastically reducing the amount of effort required to create the incident report.
 9. **Mark the incident as resolved**.
 Once we have confirmation from the community (or no response after 48 working hours), and have filled in the incident {term}`Incident Report`, then close the incident by:
     - Marking the incident as "Resolved" in pagerduty.
     - Marking the FreshDesk ticket as {guilabel}`Closed`